MichaelCG8/KShot/doc/user_guide.md

 2. Click the Confirm button.
 3. Press and hold the *Load time 1* and *Load time 2* buttons on the controller for 3 seconds.
    The LCD display will ask if you want to accept the new password.
 4. Hold the *Clock start/stop* button for 3 seconds to accept, and the controller will return to normal operation.
    If you don't want to accept the new password, instead press either *Load time* button or wait for 10 seconds.

+# Accessing the Rules Reference

+The browser interface also includes a summary of the korfball rules relevant to shot clocking.

+1. Connect a laptop or mobile phone to the controller by following the instructions in *Setup*.
+2. Click on *Rules Reference*.
+3. Browse or search the rules.

 # Advanced Usage